douglasmanicka/sc-erc20-token-foundry/README.md

 ---

 🧠 Author
-Developed by Douglas Manicka as part of a personal study on Smart Contract security and development.
+Developed by Douglas Manicka as part of the Smart Contracts development and auditing study.

 📜 License
 MIT